Pryor Field Regional Airport: History

 Flying training was performed with Fairchild PT-19s as the primary trainer.
 It also had several PT-17 Stearmans and a few P-40 Warhawks assigned.
 The airport was inactivated on December 28, 1944, with the drawdown of AAFTC's pilot training program.
 It was declared surplus and turned over to the Army Corps of Engineers on September 30, 1945.
 It was eventually discharged to the War Assets Administration (WAA) and became a civil airport.

+In January 1949, the State Department of Aeronautics supported the application of four local government entities—the cities of Decatur and Athens, as well as Morgan and Limestone counties—for the transfer of two hangars, a concrete ramp, and 13 acres of land at Pryor Field from the Decatur Board of Education.
+These entities had previously purchased 200 acres at Pryor Field to operate it as a public airport.
+The request was made to the War Assets Administration, emphasizing the necessity of the facilities for continued airport operations and regional economic development.
+Originally classified as airport property, the requested land and facilities were later reclassified as institutional property, with an understanding that they would eventually be transferred to the applicants.
+The letter from Asa Rountree Jr., director of aeronautics, highlighted Pryor Field's significance within Alabama’s airfield system and the potential economic harm if the requested transfer was not approved.